prince-amponsah/prince-amponsah/README.md

 - Kubernetes Orchestration 🚢
 - CI/CD Pipelines with GitHub Actions 🔄

-### - 💡 I'm open to roles in: Cloud, DevOps, Platform, SRE, and Technical Support Engineering.
+- 💡 I'm open to roles in: **Cloud, DevOps, Platform, SRE, and Technical Support Engineering.**
-## 📂 Check out my repositories to see my contributions and projects in Cloud & DevOps technologies!
+ 📂 **Check out my repositories** to see my contributions and projects in **Cloud & DevOps** technologies!
 Let’s build something awesome together! 🚀

-## - 📫 How to reach me: <a href="mailto:princekwes@gmail.com">princekwes@gmail.com</a>
-- 😄 Pronouns: He/Him